About Chris Edwards

 Chris Edwards 2007

-I’m probably best known as the youngest of the Sydney City2Surf Legends; the small group of men who have finished the famous 14km City to Bondi fun runs every year since 1971.
+I’m probably best known as the youngest of the Sydney City2Surf Legends; the diminishing number of men who have finished the famous 14km City to Bondi fun runs every year since 1971.

 When I was a kid, I set myself a goal to finish that event for 50 consecutive years in under 100 minutes.
-I did it for 49 years, but COVID canceled the 50th event in 2020 so I’m still waiting for the 50th.
+Unfortunately, COVID twice forced the postponement of the 50th, but I finally completed the 50th City2Surf in 2022.

 Our family did athletics on Sundays.
 In the 1970s, road running was just taking off.